ClimAg/data/README.md

 Johnstown Castle, Co.
 Wexford, Ireland, Environmental Protection Agency (EPA).
 [Online][Nolan].
 (Accessed 23 June 2022).

+## Met data

+### Met Éireann Reanalysis (MÉRA)

+Variables:

+- Instantaneous (time-range indicator equal to 0) parameters produced by the atmospheric model available at or near the surface.
+  - 2 m temperature [K] 11_105_2_0 (also to derive ET - vapour pressure)
+  - Surface pressure [Pa] 1_105_0_0 (to derive ET - psychrometric constant)
+  - 2 m relative humidity [%] 52_105_2_0 (to derive ET - vapour pressure)

+- Accumulated (time-range indicator equal to 4) parameters produced by the atmospheric model available at or near the surface.
+All accumulations are initiated at the start of each forecast and are valid at the forecast step indicated in the data.
+  - Total precipitation [kg m⁻²] 61_105_0_4
+  - Global irradiance [J m⁻²] 117_105_0_4 (to derive PAR)
+  - Net shortwave irradiance [J m⁻²] 111_105_0_4 (to derive ET - net radiation)
+  - Net longwave irradiance [J m⁻²] 112_105_0_4 (to derive ET - net radiation)

+- Parameters produced by the surface model available at or below the ground.
+For soil moisture, level 800 is used for the surface, 801 for root level and 802 for deep soil.
+  - Soil moisture content [kg m⁻³] 86_105_801_0

+- Parameters that are valid over a specified period of time (time-range indicator equal to 2) produced by the atmospheric model at or near the surface.
+All such parameters are valid for the previous forecast hour; e.g. the maximum temperature at forecast hour 24 is the maximum temperature between hours 23 and 24.
+These parameters are reset each hour by the forecast model.
+  - Maximum temperature [K] 15_105_2_2 (to derive ET)
+  - Minimum temperature [K] 16_105_2_2 (to derive ET)

+ET derived using FAO Penman-Monteith equation

+Whelan, E., Hanley, J. and Gleeson, E. (2017).
+The MÉRA Data Archive, Technical Note, Dublin, Ireland, Met Éireann.
+[Online].
+Available at <https://hdl.handle.net/2262/81711> (Accessed 15 November 2022).

 ## Grass growth

 ### GrassCheck NI